-In order not to remain too abstract, I would like first to present three examples: one taken in sociology, one in anthropology and finally another one in theory of language and poetics.
+In order not to remain too abstract, I would like to present three examples: one taken in sociology, another one in anthropology and finally one in theory of language and poetics.

-Sociology can rightly pride itself on numerous and ancient studies on rhythm of daily life, rhythm of work, rhythm of leisure.
+Sociology can rightly pride itself on numerous and ancient studies on rhythms of everyday life, rhythms of work, rhythms of leisure.
 Time, labor, urban and entertainment sociologies are today flourishing.
 In most of these studies, the concept of rhythm is taken either in its traditional periodic sense or as mere speed of action.
-The change of rhythm is identified in the first case to a change of accentuation, that can sometimes lead to dissolution and complete fluidity [1], and in the second to a change of pace that supports the very fashionable theme of "acceleration" [2].
-But one sees in the work of young urbanists, sociologists and geographers new concerns that give to the concept of rhythm a different and quite remarkable meaning.
+The change of rhythm is identified in the first case to a change of accentuation, that can sometimes lead to dissolution and complete fluidity (Bauman 2000), and in the second to a change of pace that supports the very fashionable theme of 'acceleration' (Rosa 2010).
+But one sees in the work of young urban planners, sociologists and geographers new concerns that give to the concept of rhythm a different and quite remarkable meaning.

-Given the limit of this presentation, I will mention only one of these young researchers.
-In 2010 Benjamin Pradel has defended a PhD thesis entitled "Temporary Urbanism and Event Urbanity.
-The New Collective Rhythms" [3].
-In this research he sought to challenge the common idea that life in great cities is becoming increasingly arrhythmic and dominated by movement and fluidity.
-He showed instead that numerous rhythms continue to organize the generation, support and destruction of singular and collective identities.
-But by so doing, he did not content himself with reintroducing discontinuity into continuity, or cadence into fluidity.
-His aim was to send back-to-back holistic and individualistic conceptions of social time and to show that the temporality of action is built in a constant interaction between individual and collective level, local and global scale.
+Given the space available, I will mention only one of these young researchers.
+In 2010, Benjamin Pradel defended a PhD thesis entitled Temporary Urbanism and Event Urbanity: The New Collective Rhythms (2011).
+In this research he sought to challenge the common idea that life in large cities is becoming increasingly arrhythmic and dominated by movement and fluidity.
+He showed instead that the number of rhythms continue to organize the generation, support and destruction of singular and collective identities.
+But by so doing, he was not content with reintroducing discontinuity into continuity, or accentuation into fluidity.
+His aim was to dismiss both holistic and individualistic conceptions of social time and to show that the temporality of action is built in a constant back and forth between individual and collective level, local and global scale.
 In great cities, rhythms of interaction certainly have no longer the regularity they had in urban societies of the past, but they are not completely dissolved either in what is often presented as a Brownian motion without term or form.
-To understand what is happening, we must, as Gilbert Simondon said, "start from the middle."
-These interaction rhythms are new ways to produce social ties, which combine hypermodern features (e.g. the ceaseless weaving of weak ties) and updated legacy features (e.g. regular festive gatherings).
+To understand what is happening, we must, as Gilbert Simondon (1958) said, 'start from the middle'.
+These inter-action rhythms are new ways to produce social ties, which combine hypermodern features (e.g. the ceaseless weaving of weak ties) and updated legacy features (e.g. regular festive gatherings).

-In anthropology the notion of rhythm which, in an already broader sense, was crucial to Boas, Mauss and Evans-Pritchard, was dismissed after WW2 and rejected out of the circle of scientific concern [4].
-But in recent years, a mutation occurred through the emergence of what François Laplantine suggested calling a "modal anthropology" [5].
-This, he said, is "an approach to apprehend lifestyle, action and knowledge, ways of being, and more precisely modulations of behavior, including the most seemingly trivial ones, in the dimension of time, or rather the duration.
-While a structural logic is a combinational logic presupposing the discontinuity of invariant signs likely to dispose and rearrange in a finite ensemble, a modal approach is much more attentive to transition processes and rhythmic transformations.
-Its main concern is less the nature of the relationship of the elements to the whole than the question of tone and intensity, that is to say the graduated oscillations between acceleration and deceleration, moving body and body at rest, contraction and relaxation" [6].
+In anthropology, the notion of rhythm - which, in an already broader sense, was crucial to Franz Boas, Marcel Mauss and E. E. Evans-Pritchard - was dismissed after World War II and rejected from the circle of scientific concern (Michon 2016, Michon 2015a).
+But in recent years, a mutation occurred through the emergence of what François Laplantine (2005) suggested calling a 'modal anthropology'.
+This, he said, is:

+an approach to apprehend lifestyle, action and knowledge, ways of being, and more precisely modulations of behavior, including the most seemingly trivial, in the dimension of time, or rather the duration.
+While structural logic is a combinational logic presupposing the discontinuity of invariant signs likely to dispose and rearrange in a finite ensemble, a modal approach is much more attentive to transition processes and rhythmic transformations.
+Its main concern is less the nature of the relationship of the elements to the whole than the question of tone and intensity, that is to say the graduations oscillating between acceleration and deceleration, moving body and body at rest, contraction and relaxation.
+(Laplantine 2011)